vinzphenix/Bingham_fluid/README.md

 Figures are easily generated with `Gmsh` in various formats: `.png`, `.pdf`, `.svg`, ...

-The animations display particles in the flow field, with their velocity and acceleration vectors, and the radius of curvature of their trajectory if required.
+The animations display particles in the flow field, with their velocity (blue) and acceleration (red) vectors, and the radius of curvature of their trajectory if required.
 This can be enabled in `./src/bingham_post_pro.py`.
 Animations are saved as a series of `.png` frames in `./anim/`.

 To generate a `.mp4` video from the frames, with `FFmpeg`:
 ```